-The student handbook says I have to excuse my child's absences via Family Access.
-What if I don't have internet access?
+The student handbook and website say I have to excuse my child's absences via Family Access.
+How do I do that?

-While submission through Family Access is preferred, you may call the office at 708-434-3104 or send an email to attendance@oprfhs.org to excuse your student's absence as well.
+If you are a desktop user, visit bit.ly/SkywardDesktop for step-by-step instructions on how to report a student absence in Family Access.
+If you are using the Skyward Mobile App, step-by-step instructions can be found at bit.ly/SkywardMobile.
+While submission through Family Access is preferred, you may also call the office at 708-434-3104 or send an email to attendance@oprfhs.org to excuse your student's absence as well.